bryanmiller/gsselect/README.md

 git clone https://github.com/bryanmiller/gsselect.git

+The gsselect guide star selection routines can also be installed as a pip package with

+pip install gsselect

 ## Authentication
 Authentication for the trigger requires a 'user key' for the Observing Tool that is associated with an email address that